MikroElektronika/mikrosdk_click_v2/clicks/joystick4/README.md

 uint8_t joystick4_get_position ( uint8_t pin_mask );
 ```

-## Example Description

-> This example demonstrates the use of the Joystick 4 Click board by reading and displaying the joystick position.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */